Best Tire Pressure Gauge [Review & Guide]

 While it may have a simple design, the Longacre is extremely accurate and well-built; it gets the job done and keeps coming back for more.

 The analog pressure tire gauge face glows in the dark for easy reading and a bleed/release valve lets you drop the pressure to specific levels.

 One potential drawback is that you have to hold the fitting valve on to get a proper reading, you can’t just insert and leave it or else the seal won’t close.
 A minor frustration on an otherwise solid air tire gauge.

 - Flexible valve stem makes it easier to take readings in tight spaces

 - Ball-chuck valve has to be held on to get a reading

-Mechanical/analog tire pressure gauges tend to be more robust and tougher than digital ones because they have less moving parts.
+Mechanical/analog tire pressure gauges tend to be more robust and tougher than digital ones because they have fewer moving parts.

 The TireTek premium tire pressure gauge is a testament to this toughness.
-The solid steel and brass construction is super durable and can handle being run over by a car.
+The solid steel and brass construction of the product is super durable and can handle being run over by a car.

-The stem rotates 360 degrees so it's easy to check pressure from every direction.
+The stem of this air pressure gauge rotates 360 degrees so it’s easy to check air pressure from every direction.